Alan Robertson (footballer)

 Alan David Robertson (born 22 September 1952) is a Scottish football coach and former player.
 A one-club man, he made 607 appearances in all competitions (586 in the Scottish League and the two major domestic cups, a club record) for Kilmarnock at left back.

-As of 2020 Robertson is the manager of West of Scotland Football League side Bonnyton Thistle; assisted by another former Kilmarnock player, Paul Wright.
+Robertson was appointed manager of West of Scotland Football League side Bonnyton Thistle in 2017; assisted by another former Kilmarnock player, Paul Wright.
+In May 2021 both Robertson and Wright left the club.